LIKO-12/LIKO-12/Docs/HDD/getLastModified.md

-Returns the unix timestamp of a file.
+Returns the Unix timestamp of a file.

+**Important: This function is only available in the operating system programs!**

 ---